All Episodes

 It was a terrible, terrible mistake to make.

-And it put in question for an entire decade the independence of the most significant body, including the Congress in my view, the most significant body in this country, the Supreme Court of the United States of America.
+And it put in question for an entire decade the independence of the most significant body, including the Congress, in my view, the most significant body in this country, the Supreme Court of the United States of America.

-there you have it a bonehead idea Anyway, Stephen Miller, uh, who, along with uh former chief of staff, Mark Meadows has now launched the America First Legal uh Foundation and uh their new endeavor together and the Wall Street Journal said about it.
+Anyway, Stephen Miller, who along with former chief of staff Mark Meadows, has now launched the America First Legal Foundation and their new endeavor together.

-Mr. Miller, an architect of the last administration's immigration policies, leader, leading backer of social conservative initiatives, launching this week a new organization, America First Legal, to challenge the Biden administration initiatives at odds with the Trump era priorities.
+Mr. Miller, an architect of the last administration's immigration policies, leader, leading backer of social conservative initiatives, launching this week a new organization, America First Legal, to challenge the Biden administration initiatives at odds with the Trump era priorities, I would add, and often at odds with the rule of law and often at odds with something called our Constitution.

 Stephen Miller joins us now, and this court packing is a bone-headed idea.

-Joe is right then.
+Joe was right then.

 What happened to Joe now?

-Because Joe forgot probably forgot.
+Because Joe probably forgot.

 I don't even know if he knows what day it is.